The Montessori Program at Mater Amoris

 Like all Montessori programs, Mater Amoris features mixed-age classrooms which allow students to learn from one another and grow at their own pace.
 Children from age 2 1/2 to 12 years of age are eligible for our programs.

-Mater Amoris student enrollment is open to all children regardless of race, sex, color, creed, or national origin.
+Mater Amoris student enrollment is open to all children regardless of race, gender, identity, color, creed, or national origin.

 Children work individually and cooperatively with materials that engage their curiosity through the senses.
 Each child has freedom to explore and to observe.
 The aim of the Montessori program is to develop a love of work and joy in learning.